EndPointCorp/end-point-blog/2020/02/24/symfony-quickstart.html.md

 The command above will actually generate a controller class and ensure that it can be used in the project.
 Read more [here](https://symfony.com/doc/current/controller.html#generating-controllers).

-One can generate a whole CRUD for an entity via
+One can generate a whole CRUD (support for Create, Read, Update, Delete features) for an entity via

 ```
 php bin/console make:crud <YourEntity>